About the Dataset Editor

 Each Dataset editor feature and what you can do with it is explained here:

-This pane displays the data source connection's schemas and tables, and uploaded files.
+This pane on the Data Panel displays the data source connection's schemas and tables, and uploaded files.
 To add a table or file from the Connections Pane to the Join Diagram, drag and drop it from the list to the diagram or double-click it.
 You can add more than one table or file.

-Click Add to open the Add Connection or Open File dialog where you can select or create another connection or select a file to add to the dataset.
+Click Add to open the Add Connection or Add File dialog where you can select or create another connection or select a file to add to the dataset.

 Use Search to find a schema, table, or file displayed in the Connections pane.

-The Join Diagram displays all of the tables and joins in the dataset.
-Drag and drop tables to reorder them in the diagram.
+The Join Diagram displays the tables and joins in the dataset.
+Drag and drop tables to reposition them in the diagram.

 When you select a table, the Preview Data area displays a sample of the table's data.
 If you double-click a table, then the Transform editor is displayed where you transform or enrich the table's data.